jgosmann/adventures/content/posts/190608-ettaler-manndl-notkarspitze/index.md

 {{< rimg src="5.jpg" caption="Ettal with its monestary">}}

-On the other side of Ettal we then had climb another mountain, the Notkarspitze (1889m).
+On the other side of Ettal, we then had climb another mountain, the Notkarspitze (1889m).
 This was getting quite tiresome after having already done a whole mountain.